CMSgov/dpc-static-site/src/_pages/api-documentation/export-data.md

 {% endcapture %}
 {% include copy_snippet.html code=snippet language="shell" can_copy=true %}

-**Response**

-If the request was successful, the status of the job will change from 202 Accepted to 200 OK when the export job is complete and the data is ready to be downloaded.
+If the request was successful, the status of the job will change from `202 Accepted` to `200 OK` when the export job is complete and the data is ready to be downloaded.

-**Example: Bulk Export Job**
+**Example response: bulk export job**

 {% capture snippet %}
 {